-The coefficients here can also be thought of as estimates of the association between school poverty rates and average achievement levels.
-Estimating the association between achievement gaps and racial differences in school poverty rates, as I do here, is akin to estimating, in a metropolitan fixed-effects model, the average within-metropolitan area association between a racial group's average achievement and its average exposure to poverty.
-The results here therefore are consistent with a model in which high-poverty schools are, on average, less effective at promoting achievement than lower-poverty schools.
-In metropolitan areas where black or Hispanic students disproportionately attend high-poverty schools, then, achievement gaps will be larger.
-Of course, the coefficients in Tables 6 and 7 should not be interpreted causally.
+What should we make of these findings?
+First, it is important to reiterate that the coefficients in tables 4-7 should not be interpreted causally.
 They do not imply that reducing segregation will reduce achievement gaps.
-The models here simply provide evidence that segregation-specifically racial differences in exposure to poor schoolmates-is strongly correlated with achievement gaps net of a wide range of covariates that are strongly related with achievement gaps, including racial disparities in family income, poverty rates, unemployment rates, and parental education.
-In metropolitan areas that are more segregated than average, given their racial disparities in socioeconomic conditions, achievement gaps are larger.
-One might imagine that metropolitan areas that are more segregated those in which racial prejudice and discrimination are particularly high in general; if such discrimination affected students' opportunity through some mechanism other than segregation, this might explain the observed association between segregation and achievement gaps.
+The models here simply provide evidence that segregation-specifically segregation that produces racial differences in exposure to poor schoolmates-is strongly correlated with achievement gaps net of a wide range of covariates that are strongly related with achievement gaps, including racial disparities in family income, poverty rates, unemployment rates, and parental education.
+In metropolitan areas where racial segregation is higher than predicted from racial disparities in socioeconomic conditions, achievement gaps are, on average, significantly larger.
+While that is certainly suggestive of a causal link between segregation and achievement gaps, the correlation might arise from mechanisms other than segregation.
+One might imagine, for example, that metropolitan areas that are more segregated than expected are those in which racial prejudice and discrimination are particularly high in general; if such discrimination affected students' opportunity through some mechanism other than segregation, this might explain the observed association between segregation and achievement gaps.
+The association between segregation and achievement gaps.
 The association between segregation and achievement gaps.
 It is not immediately obvious whether there are plausible candidate explanations that would explain the association.
 Thus, the results presented here are suggestive of powerful effects of segregation, but are not completely definitive.

-Importantly, the pattern of results here strongly suggests that the mechanisms through which segregation is related to achievement gaps are related to differences in students' exposure to poor schoolmates.
-That is not to say that having poor classmates impacts students' achievement directly.
-Rather, exposure to poor classmates is best understood as a proxy for general school quality-quality of instruction and opportunities to learn.
+Second, the pattern of results here strongly suggests that the mechanisms through which segregation is related to achievement gaps are related to differences in students' exposure to poor schoolmates.
+The greater the difference in poverty rates in white and black students' schools, the larger the achievement gap, on average.
+That is not to say, however, that having poor classmates impacts students' achievement directly.
+Rather, exposure to poor classmates is perhaps best understood as a proxy for general school quality-quality of instruction and opportunities to learn.
 High-poverty schools may have fewer resources, a harder time attracting and retaining skilled teachers, more violence and disruption, and poorer facilities.
 The parents of students in such schools generally have fewer resources-economic, social, and political-that can be used to the schools' benefit.
 High-poverty schools also typically have more low-performing students than do schools with fewer poor students; this may impact they curricular focus and type and quality of instruction.
-In a classroom where most students' skills are well below grade level, students-even those at grade level-are unlikely to encounter challenging instruction.
+In a classroom where most students' skills are well below grade level, students-even those at grade level-are unlikely to encounter challenging curricula and instruction.
 The data here do not speak to which, if any of these aspects of school quality drive the association between school poverty and academic achievement, of course; there are clearly many such potential mechanisms.
+Nonetheless, the estimates imply a strong association between school poverty and school quality.